moss-l/bhs-js-testing/boolean-simplification.md

 By itself an `if` statement just controls whether the code inside its `{}`s executes.
 Sometimes of course we want to do something else when the test condition is not true.
-We could write that with another `if` clause with a test condition that is true when the the first `if`’s test condition is false and vice versa:
+We could write that with another `if` statement with a test condition that is true when the the first `if`’s test condition is false and vice versa:

 ```javascript